pytrackdat/pytrackdat/tutorial.md

 ## Vocabulary

-For illustrative purposes, consider the following tables, which contain data that can be modeled in a database:
+For illustrative purposes, consider the following tables, which contain data that can be modeled and stored in a database:

 ### Table 1: Specimens
 <table>